Sexual assault reports increase at US military academies - The Boston Globe

 Advertisement

-The Pentagon puts out two reports every year on the number of sexual assaults reported by military academy students and by U.S. service members.
-But because sexual assault is such an underreported crime, the department also conducts anonymous surveys every two years to get a clearer picture of the problem among both the students and the active duty population.
-Pentagon leaders believe the survey provides a more accurate depiction of the assaults and the contributing factors.

-Based on the surveys, students at the academies are also less likely to report an assault than service members who are out of school.
-Students may worry more about the impact on their military career or even on the career of their attacker.
+At the start of the 2020-21 school year, students faced a number of restrictions due to the ongoing pandemic.
+But as those slowly scaled back and bars and restaurants reopened, the numbers began to increase again.
+Officials said it’s hard to tell what, if any, impact COVID-19 had on the 2021 school year.

-According to the latest survey of academy students, 21.4% of women said they experienced unwanted sexual contact in the 2022 school year, compared with about 16% in 2018, the last year the survey was done, due to COVID-19 restrictions.
-For men, the rate went from 2.6% in 2018 to 4.4% in 2022.
+According to the latest survey of academy students, 21.4 percent of women said they experienced unwanted sexual contact in the 2022 school year, compared with about 16 percent in 2018, the last year the survey was done, due to COVID-19 restrictions.
+For men, the rate went from 2.6 percent in 2018 to 4.4 percent in 2022.

-Alcohol use was involved in well more than half of the cases reported in the survey, with a high of 65% at the Naval Academy.
+Alcohol use was involved in well more than half of the cases reported in the survey, with a high of 65 percent at the Naval Academy.
 The report recommends additional alcohol use policies.

 The report also found that sophomores and junior men were most at risk.
 And women are still far more likely to actually report an assault than men.